FabianTerhorst/coreclr-module/docs/articles/getting-started/async.md

 > [!TIP]
 > This article only describes **server-side** version of the API.<br>
-> Client-side article is WIP yet
+> Client-side article is WIP yet.

-While writing a C# resource for your server it's quite useful to execute some asynchronous things (async/await).
+While writing a C# resource for your server it's quite useful to execute some asynchronous operations (async/await).
 For that reasons there's a separated module, that's intended to allow you to work safely in async conditions.

 > [!WARNING]